 Cook’s Notes for Maple Pecan Hasselback Butternut Squash

 Cutting anything in to hasselback shape is not always easy, but I heard a tip some time ago that has made that job so much easier!
 Simply lay the long handle of a wooden spoon next to the squash as you cut straight down.
 The handle will prevent your knife from going all the way through the squash.
+Just be sure to hold your knife completely parallel to your cutting surface.

 Don’t attempt to cut the slits in the butternut squash without pre-baking it for 20 minutes first.
 That’s a quick way to end up in the emergency room!